 "The supporters have been fantastic and were a real inspiration to me when I was out injured.
 I feel proud to have represented United for 11 years and have some very special memories."

-Ole's many career highlights include his four goals in 12 minutes as a substitute at Nottingham Forest, in United's record away win (8-1).
+Ole's many career highlights include his four goals in 12 minutes after being introduced as a substitute at Nottingham Forest, in United's record away win (8-1).
 But surely the most special memory of all would be the Champions League final in 1999 when he best exhibited his ability to seize the whisker of a chance.
 His injury-time toe-poke past Bayern Munich keeper Oliver Kahn completed United's Treble and cemented his place in Reds folklore.